 - August 15, 2017: Outreach flyer created.

-- September 12, 2017: Planning Commission informational presentation and outreach kick-off.
+- September 12, 2017: Planning Commission informational presentation and outreach kick-off for related outreach.

 - September 28, 2017: Informational Open House at City Hall.